kevinweber/punkstrat/README.md

 The site includes a simple personal AI agent demo page:

 * The agent uses an in-memory storage solution to maintain conversation history
-* The current implementation generates random responses from a predefined set
+* The implementation uses pattern matching to provide relevant responses to common queries
 * The application maintains a consistent design language with the main site
 * To integrate with a real AI service, update the `processMessage` function in `client/views/PersonalAgent.js`